mesosphere/dcos-docs-site/pages/1.12/tutorials/iot_pipeline/index.md

 You will learn:

-*   How to install DC/OS services.
+*   How to install DC/OS services
-*   How to add apps to DC/OS Marathon.
+*   How to add apps to DC/OS Marathon
-*   How to route public traffic to the private application with Marathon-LB.
+*   How to route public traffic to the private application with Marathon-LB
-*   How your apps are discovered.
+*   How your apps are discovered
-*   How to scale your apps.
+*   How to scale your apps

 This tutorial uses DC/OS to launch and deploy these microservices to your cluster: